angseesiang/Transfer_Learning_in_NLP/README.md

 ## ✅ Learning outcomes

-By the end of this notebook, you should be able to:
+By the end of this notebook, I have learnt to:

 - Explain the benefits of transfer learning in NLP
 - Use `pipeline` for quick inference across common tasks